 Step 2: Choose a project

 Decide on the project(s) that are most relevant to your research interests from the list of available projects.
 You may apply for up to three projects of interest on your application form.
 You do not need to submit a separate application for each project.

-At this point, you are strongly encouraged to make direct contact with potential project supervisors to discuss their project and to arrange a meeting during October 2018 - January 2019.
+At this point, you are strongly encouraged to make direct contact with potential project supervisors to discuss their project and to arrange a meeting between October 2021 and January 2022.
 You can find the name of the supervisor on each project, and their contact details in the University’s online directory.

 Step 3: Register to apply

-Go to the Postgraduate Application Form and ensure you read all the instructions carefully.
+Go to the Online Admissions Application Form and ensure you read all the instructions carefully.